Logo_Color

 ServiceNow is used across our organisation.
 Is SPM the right portfolio tool for our PMO?

 ServiceNow's breadth across ITSM, HR and Finance makes the extend argument genuinely attractive from a platform consolidation perspective.
 The question for a UK public sector PMO specifically is whether the portfolio model that comes with SPM, centred on Agile, DevOps and product management, fits the governance model the PMO is measured against.
-If your PMO is assessed on MoP maturity, IPA assurance, Green Book benefits evidence and stage gate governance, SPM requires significant customisation to deliver those capabilities, whereas Verto delivers them by default.
+If your PMO is assessed on MoP maturity, P3M assurance and compliance, Green Book benefits evidence and stage gate governance, SPM requires significant customisation to deliver those capabilities, whereas Verto delivers them by default.

 Does a ServiceNow SPM implementation require an SI partner?